-As the funeral industry changes and evolves, personalization has become one of the trends that nobody should ignore.
+As the funeral industry changes and evolves, personalization has become one of the trends that shouldn’t be ignored.
 Families want unique ways to honor their loved ones, resulting in a funeral that is not much of a funeral at all, but more so a life celebration.So maybe you’ve considered adding some technology to your operation, a piece of equipment that can personalize many products, materials, and experiences.
 Perhaps you’ve considered adding personalized laser engraving services to your offerings.
 But maybe, you don’t know where to start.
 So today, we’re sharing four ways you can utilize a laser engraving machine to help your families in their grieving process.

 Market the Heck out of Cremation (with personalization)